saeedullahumar/saeedullahumar/README.md

-- 👋 Hi, I’m saeedullahumar
+👋 Hi, I’m @saeedullah
-- 👀 I’m interested in DevOps
+🛠️ Highly skilled Linux SysAdmin with over 2 years of experience 🌱 I’m diving deep into DevOps and AWS to streamline deployments further.
-- 🌱 I’m currently learning Python
+💞️ I’m looking to collaborate on an innovative open-source DevOps project.
-- 💞️ I’m looking to collaborate on Python and DevOps project
+📫 How to reach me on LinkedIn: https://linkedin.com/in/saeedullahumar.
-- 📫 How to reach me www.linkedin.com/in/linuxadmin-saeedullah
+😄 Pronouns: he/him
-- 😄 Pronouns: he, him
+⚡ Fun fact: I enjoy experimenting.

 <!---